Skip to content

 Personal protective equipment

 There have been some mixed messages about what type of PPE should be worn in what scenario.
-Public Health England has this handy table to guide you and, as always, be mindful of your local guidelines if they differ.
+Public Health England has this handy table to guide you.
+As always, be mindful of your local guidelines if they differ.

-Some hospitals are requiring all healthcare providers to undergo mandatory, face-to-face training in donning and doffing PPE prior to deployment.
-It has been suggested that we should wear the highest standard of PPE for every encounter in order to present nosocomial transmission.
-Unfortunately, supplies are limited and so we should use the most appropriate PPE for the task in hand.
+Some hospitals require all healthcare providers to undergo mandatory, face-to-face training in donning and doffing PPE before deployment.
+It has been suggested that we should wear the highest standard of PPE for every encounter to present nosocomial transmission.
+Unfortunately, supplies are limited so we should use the most appropriate PPE for the task in hand.

 Aerosol generating procedures

-There seems to be a lot of confusion about what an aerosol-generating procedure is.
+There seems to be a lot of confusion about aerosol-generating procedures.
 As always, it is important to follow your local clinical guidelines.
-But if you disagree with them, then let the evidence guide you, and seek to change the guidelines.
-Concerns have been raised about everything from just examining the throat, using nebulizers (a daily question), and whether we should be using HME filters on the Neopuff.
-Rest assured we are looking at this and a blog post will follow.
+But if you disagree with them, then let the evidence guide you and seek to change the guidelines.
+Concerns have been raised about everything from just examining the throat to using nebulizers (a daily question) and whether we should be using HME filters on the Neopuff.
+Rest assured, we are looking at this, and a blog post will follow.

 Staffing